Vethorm/snake/README.md

-# snake
+# Snake Flavors

-Snake the game
+The different Flavors of Snake the game!